Optimal Policies Tend to Seek Power: Sub-optimal POWER

-\subsection{Sub-optimal \texorpdfstring{$\pwr$}{power}}
+\section{Sub-optimal \texorpdfstring{$\pwrNoDist$}{POWER}}

-In certain situations, $\pwr$ returns intuitively surprising verdicts.
+In certain situations, $\pwrNoDist$ returns intuitively surprising verdicts.
 There exists a policy under which the reader chooses a winning lottery ticket, but it seems wrong to say that the reader has the power to win the lottery with high probability.
 For various reasons, humans and other bounded agents are generally incapable of computing optimal policies for arbitrary objectives.
+More formally, consider the rewardless {\mdp} of \cref{fig:subopt-power}.